 You can also utilize the written content, like the long and short descriptions, to make your app visible in the marketplace.
 These descriptions give you more space to expand on terms and phrases related to your app, incorporate additional keywords (try not to use the same ones you previously listed), and capture the user's attention.

 By understanding the search logic and taking these steps, you can quickly increase your app's discoverability in the marketplace!

 Aside from the search bar, users can also browse for apps in the left-side menu.
 The menu contains a variety of categories to help organize apps and make them more accessible.
 Your app will appear in up to 3 of the predefined categories you selected during the submission process.

-The menu also contains other rotating categories, like Recommended for You, Best Sellers, and Editor's Choice.
+The menu also contains other rotating categories, like New Apps, Recommended for You, Best Sellers, Trending this week and Editor's Choice.
 Apps in each category appear in order of their app rating.
 The Recommended for You category will populate recommended apps for users according to the cluster their account falls under.
 The clusters are assigned based on users' responses to the questions they complete after registration.
 The Best Sellers and Editor's Choice categories contain all the apps awarded the relevant app card label.

 We created these labels to highlight high-performing, successful, new, or fast-growing apps in the marketplace.
 On top of having their own category in the left-side menu, these labels also appear on app cards in the marketplace.